uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 }
 ```

-This is not particularly readable, so normally we would use a type alias:
+This is not particularly readable.
+Luckily, this is where type aliases come in really handy:

 ```ts
 type Task = {